City of Erie v. Pap's A. M.

 Erie v.
-Pap's A. M., 529 U.S. 277 (2000), was a landmark decision by the Supreme Court of the United States regarding nude dancing as free speech.
+Pap's A. M., 529 U.S. 277 (2000), is a landmark decision by the Supreme Court of the United States regarding nude dancing as free speech.
 The court held that an ordinance banning public nudity did not violate the free speech rights of a nude entertainment establishment's operator, employees, or customers.

 Prior history

 On September 28, 1994, the city council of Erie, Pennsylvania, enacted Ordinance 75–1994, a public indecency ordinance that makes it a summary offense to knowingly or intentionally appear in public in a "state of nudity."
 The respondent, Pap's, a Pennsylvania corporation, operated an establishment in Erie known as Kandyland that featured totally nude erotic dancing performed by women.
 To comply with the ordinance, these dancers would need to wear, at a minimum, pasties and a G-string.
 On October 14, 1994, two days after the ordinance went into effect, Pap's filed a complaint against the city of Erie, mayor Joyce Savacchio, city solicitor Gregory A. Karle, and members of the city council, seeking declaratory relief and a permanent injunction against the enforcement of the ordinance.

 The state Court of Common Pleas struck down the ordinance as unconstitutional, but the state appellate Commonwealth Court reversed the decision.
 The Pennsylvania Supreme Court in turn reversed the Commonwealth Court, finding that the ordinance's public nudity section was an unconstitutional violation of Pap's First Amendment rights.
 The company appealed to the U.S. Supreme Court and was granted certiorari.